grimmelm/nft/nftlaw.md

-Some popular NFT projects, including the [CryptoPunks](https://www.larvalabs.com/cryptopunks), have been released with no explicit copyright terms.
-(LarvaLabs later went back and tried to retroactively add a copyright license; some legal scholars are [skeptical](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3978963) whether this works.)
+Some popular NFT projects, including the [CryptoPunks](https://www.larvalabs.com/cryptopunks), have been released with no explicit copyright terms. (the creator, Larva Labs, later went back and tried to retroactively add a copyright license; some legal scholars are [skeptical](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3978963) whether this works.)
 This is legally risky for all concerned.
-An adversary could approach the NFT creator, buy out the copyright to the artwork, and then sue NFT purchasers for infringement if they put the images in their profile pictures, on OpenSea listngs, etc. This is not the intent of the creators and purchasers, and we hope that courts would not cooperate in a copyright-based rugpull like this, but without clarity around the copyright rights of NFT owners, there is a risk that it could happen.
+An adversary could approach the NFT creator, buy out the copyright to the artwork, and then sue NFT purchasers for infringement if they put the images in their profile pictures, on OpenSea listings, etc. This is not the intent of the creators and purchasers, and we hope that courts would not cooperate in a copyright-based attack like this, but without clarity around the copyright rights of NFT owners, there is a risk that it could happen.
 (The courts are not known for their nuanced understanding of cutting-edge blockchain technologies and community norms.)

+(Tyler note: do we want to make mention of Yuga's relicensing of cryptopunks
+in the above paragraph?)

 Even more blatantly, some NFTs create copyright trouble by using artworks [stolen from artists](https://hyperallergic.com/702309/artists-say-plagiarized-nfts-are-plaguing-their-community/),